 Being acutely aware of the history of our country; the violence of the past and the impact of that violence on our present, and my own upbringing in a family where we always tried to act consciously to assist others, I called my own bluff, left behind my career and embarked on an ambitious, frustrating, deeply emotional and ultimately very, very rewarding journey of establishing and growing an organisation that specialises in Victim Empowerment.

 In 2012, it was me and my idea…refining, defining, learning from mistakes, thinking bigger and accepting a challenge from the Department of Social Development Victim Empowerment Directorate to test the model in Ocean View, Masiphumelele, Red Hill and Hout Bay.
 By 2014, I had employed 3 colleagues.
 I had also started another programme, One School at a Time, funded by Swiss Re, who saw the value of psycho-social support in our schools.

-Now, in 2019, we have been acknowledged by National Government as the Top Victim Empowerment Programme in the Western Cape for direct services to victims of violence and crime.
-We are at our second school in the One School at a Time Programme.
-Cohesion now employs 14 people.
-The creation of the Cohesion #notforbutwith shop has created further employment for 8 people.
+Now, in 2022, we have been acknowledged by National Government as the Top Victim Empowerment Programme in the Western Cape for direct services to victims of violence and crime.
+We are at our third school in the One School at a Time Programme.
+We are at 2 Thuthuzela Care Centres.
+We have a specialised Men’s Intervention Programme.
+We have a Social Crime Prevention Programme.
+We have a GBV/DV Place of Safety.
+Cohesion now employs 24 professionals.
+We now have a 360 approach to Violence and Crime.

 It is an absolute privilege to be able to provide this service to everyone who calls our country their home, to work every day with a team of inspiring and dedicated professionals, with colleagues who remind each other why we all do what we do when it gets really hard and you have heard one story too many that day.